Sharper bounds for the Chebyshev function $\psi(x)$: Proof of Theorem

 The following table illustrates the effect of using different values of $R$ (note that only the first two are known to be valid).
 Note that although $A(x_0)$ gets worse as $R$ is decreased, the actual values of $\varepsilon$ decrease.

 \end{Rem}

-\begin{lem} For all $0 < \log x \le 2100$ we have that
+\begin{lem} For all $0 < \log x \le 2\,100$ we have that

 \end{lem} \begin{proof} For $0 < \log x\le 4$ the bound we are claiming is trivial.
 For $4 < \log x \le 40$ the results of \cite{Bu18} give a much stronger bound.
-For $20<\log x \le 2100$ the results arising from the work of \cite{Bu16} as calculated in \cite[Table 8]{BKLNW21} give much strong bounds than those claimed here.
+For $20<\log x \le 2\,100$ the results arising from the work of \cite{Bu16} as calculated in \cite[Table 8]{BKLNW21} give much strong bounds than those claimed here.
 Denoting by $\varepsilon_{\text{B\"u}}(x_0)$ bounds for $E_{\psi}(x)$ with $x>x_0$ obtained from \cite[Table 8]{BKLNW21} we have

-Using that $2 (\log x)^{3/2}\exp(-0.8476836\sqrt{\log x})$ is decreasing for $x>\exp(40)$ completes the result. \end{proof} \begin{lem} For all $2100 < \log x \le 200\,000$ we have that
+Using that $2 (\log x)^{3/2}\exp(-0.8476836\sqrt{\log x})$ is decreasing for $x>\exp(40)$ completes the result. \end{proof} \begin{lem} For all $2\,100 < \log x \le 200\,000$ we have that

-\end{lem} \begin{proof} As in the previous lemma we use that the function we are comparing to is decreasing and interpolate a lower bound as a step function using explicit numeric results.
+\end{lem} \begin{proof} As in the previous lemma we use that the function we are comparing to is decreasing and interpolate a lower bound as a step function using explicit numerical results.

-We shall consider a collection of values $b_i$ which divide the interval $[2100,200\,000]$ and verify that
+We shall consider a collection of values $b_i$ which divide the interval $[2\,100,200\,000]$ and verify that